diBernardoGroup/Network-model-of-the-COVID-19/README.md

 The simulations are carried by a time-discrete model where each iteration is meant to be a day.
-Here follows a list of all the files contained and their role in the numerical simulations contained in the folder 'Code'.
+Here follows a list of all the files contained and their role in the numerical simulations contained in the folder 'Simulator'.

 MAIN SCRIPTS
 1.  'siqhrd_network_main.m' runs a simulation with the nominal parameters contained in 'Parameters_Italy_ph2.mat';